-You pretty much answered it i was just going to say, upcoming to your episode.
-You talked a little bit numbness, but was there any other symptoms at all, like headaches that you mentioned?
+You pretty much answered it I was just going to say, upcoming to your episode.
+You talked about a little bit of numbness, but were there any other symptoms at all, like headaches that you mentioned?
 Was there pain at all?

-the question was was there any other symptoms or anything that gave me any clues as I was leading to that first episode, and there wasn’t and that headache happened it happened in an almost more than a year before this first hospital episode, the numbness before I noticed the numbers.
-And I can’t say that even if there was something that I really paid attention, I don’t think I was paying attention to anything.
+the question was was there any other symptoms or anything that gave me any clues as I was leading to that first episode, there weren’t and that headache happened it happened in almost more than a year before this first hospital episode, the numbness before I noticed the numbers.
+And I can’t say that even if there was something that I really paid attention to, I don’t think I was paying attention to anything.
 I was just trying to get through my work.

 Thanks, everybody.
 Really appreciate it.

 I just want to thank Bill.
-Again, I think you can all probably realise now what a remarkable individual he is and what a remarkable recovery he’s had.
+Again, I think you can all probably realize now what a remarkable individual he is and what a remarkable recovery he’s had.
 So I just want you to join me in thanking him once again.
-Thanks everyone and I hope you enjoyed the classes this week.
+Thanks, everyone and I hope you enjoyed the classes this week.